 As food and drink – for example: showing a village turning their grapes into wine that is to be sent to the palace

-As medicine – for example: a wise woman in your town who ventures up the mountain path to retrieve a rare herb used to drawing out infection from a wound.
+As medicine – for example: a wise woman in your town who ventures up the mountain path to retrieve a rare herb used to draw out the infection from a wound.

 Things To Think About When Creating Flora

 When you start thinking about your flora, do so individually with each one.
-Decide on it’s category (native, argi/horti, weed) and it’s type (tree, bush, flower etc) then consider these:
+Decide on its category (Native, Argi/Horti or weed) and its type (tree, bush, flower etc.) then consider these:

-☆ Growing method: Is it perennial or annual.
+Is it perennial or annual?
 Annuals are plants with a short life cycle, last only one year.
 They grow, bloom, usually with beautiful colourful flowers, they produce seeds and die.

 They then need to be replanted.
 Perennials they live longer than 2 years, continue each year until they reach maturity.

-Maybe used to make canoes like some trees.
+- Maybe it’s used to make canoes like some trees.
 Are they used for decoration?
 Think mistletoe at Christmas.

 Once you know where in your world these plants grow, why they grow there, what they are used for… then you can get them working for you in your story.